-Margaret Russell was abbess of Tarrant in Dorset and related to the earl of Bedford, although I have not been able to sort out the exact relationship.
-She became a Cistercian nun and was elected abbess after the death of the previous abbess, Edith Coker, in 1535.
-The abbey was surrendered on March 13, 1539.
-Margaret received a pension of £40 and seems to have had the means to live well.
+Margaret Russell was a relative of the earl of Bedford.
+She became a Cistercian nun at Tarrant in Dorset and was elected abbess in 1535.
+She surrendered the abbey on March 13, 1539 and received a pension of £40.
 In her will, proved in July 1568, her bequests included “my best gown of silk chamlet, my kirtle of satin, my scarlet petticoat, my best bonnet of velvet,” and money, jewels, and plate.
 She was buried in Bere Regis Church.

 MARGARET RUSSELL (July 7, 1560-May 24, 1616)

 Margaret Russell was the daughter of Francis Russell, 2nd earl of Bedford (1527-July 28, 1562) and Margaret St. John (d.
 August 27, 1562).
 Following her mother’s death, she was placed in the household of an aunt, Alice Elmers or Elmes, at Lilford, Northamptonshire.
-It was not until she was seven that she joined her father and his second wife, Bridget Hussey (d.
-January 12, 1602).
+It was not until she was seven that she lived with her father and his second wife.
 On June 24, 1577, more “on the ground of common good than any particular liking,” she married George Clifford, earl of Cumberland (1558-October 30, 1605).
-In 1591, she left him, taking with her their daughter, Anne (1590-1676), and went to live in Austin Friars with her sister, the recently widowed countess of Warwick.
-She had borne two sons, Francis (1584-1589) and Robert (1585-1591), but both had died.
+Their children were Francis (1584-1589), Robert (1585-1591), and Anne (1590-1676).
+In 1591, she left him, taking their daughter with her to live in Austin Friars with her sister, the recently widowed countess of Warwick.
 When her daughter was old enough, Margaret hired Samuel Daniel as her tutor.
 She was a patron of the arts, receiving a number of dedications, and a subscriber to the Virginia Company.
 After Cumberland’s death, Margaret had difficulty with his brothers over her inheritance.
 Biography: Oxford DNB entry under Clifford [née Russell], Margaret.”
 Portraits: Portraits of Margaret Russell are in the Bodleian Library, the National Portrait Gallery, and the Victoria & Albert Museum.
 She is also shown in the Clifford family portrait commissioned by her daughter many years after Margaret’s death, and in an effigy on her monument in Appleby Church, Cumberland.

 see MARGARET LYGON; MARGARET ST. JOHN